 "I seriously look forward to writing and recording more music with them!" says Reinert, "It's always nice to put yourself in a new musical environment, a new set of personalities and a new musical dynamic.
 Avalanche of Worms was both challenging and familiar- that perfect juxtaposition."

-Buy Directly from Magna Carta $14.98 [shipping/handling included]
+Buy Directly from Magna Carta $15.98 [shipping/handling included within USA]

 1. Noxious Vermin, My Friend